-The Board has three standing committees to facilitate and assist the Board in the execution of its responsibilities.
-The committees are currently the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee.
-In accordance with best practice and the Nasdaq listing requirements, all the committees are comprised solely of non-employee, independent directors.
-Charters for each of the Committees are available on the Company's website at www.activepower.com under the "About Us" tab and heading of "Investor Relations" and subheading of "Corporate Governance".
-The charter of each committee is also available in print to any stockholder who requests it.
+The Board has four standing committees to facilitate and assist the Board in the execution of its responsibilities.
+The standing committees are the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Strategy Committee.
+In accordance with best practice and the Nasdaq listing requirements, all the standing committees are comprised solely of non-employee, independent directors.
+Charters for each of the standing committees are available on the Company's website at www.activepower.com under the heading of "Investor Relations" and subheading of "Corporate Governance".
+The charter of each standing committee is also available in print to any stockholder who requests it.
 The table below shows current membership of each of the standing Board committees:

-Audit Committee

-Rodney S. Bond \

-Ake Almgren

-Jan H. Lindelow

-Compensation Committee

-Benjamin L. Scott \

-Robert S. Greenberg

-James E. deVenny III

-Nominating and Corporate Governance Committee Jan H. Lindelow \ Rodney S. Bond

-Benjamin L. Scott

-\ - Committee Chairman
+Audit Committee Compensation Committee Rodney S. Bond Benjamin L. Scott Robert S. Greenberg James E. J. deVenny III Ake Almgren Robert S. Greenberg Jan H. Lindelow Robert S. Greenberg James E. J. deVenny III Jan H. Lindelow Benjamin L. Scott Ake Almgren - Committee Chairman